 Diluted EPS is also computed by dividing net profit by the weighted average number of common stocks subscribed and issued during the period.
 However, net profit attributable to common stocks and the weighted average number of common stocks outstanding are adjusted to reflect the effects of potentially dilutive convertible preferred stocks.
-Convertible preferred stocks are deemed to have been converted into common stocks at the issuance of preferred stocks.
+Convertible preferred stocks at the issuance of preferred stocks.